Axobot-org/Axobot/docs/user.rst

 Change your xp card
 -------------------

-**Syntax:** :code:`profile card [style]`
+**Syntax:** :code:`profile card <style>`

 With this command, you can change the design of your xp card (the one used for the `rank` command).
-A long list of styles are available to everyone, but others are exclusively unlocked and reserved for certain people (more details on this part will come later).
+A long list of styles are available to everyone, but others are exclusively unlocked and reserved for certain people.

-If you use the command without argument, the bot will show you an example of a xp card with the style you currently have.
-But if you enter a style name that does not exist, it will give you a list of usable styles *for you*.

-You can also use the command :code:`profile card-preview <style>` to get a preview of a specific style with your avatar.
+You can also use the command :code:`profile card-preview [style]` to get a preview of a specific style with your avatar.
+If you don't specify any style, the bot will show you a card preview with your current style.

 .. note:: Note that to be able to display your card, the bot needs `Attach Files <perms.html#attach-files>`__ permission!